To our members,

 progressive means taking real action to bring material, systemic change for racial, social, environmental, and economic justice.

-Progressive should mean — and has meant to our incumbent candidates — advocating for:
+Progressive should mean — and means to our members — advocating for:

 The improved health & wellbeing of residents

 Use Town resources to do so when required.
 A recent study by the town (see “Food Access” section) reveals that many community members struggle to secure a stable, nutritious diet — particularly low-income residents, BIPOC individuals, and older adults.

 Ensure institutions like the Senior Center are amply staffed and resourced, so older adults can age comfortably and healthily.

 Deal with the mold, pests, unmet repairs, and lack of basic appliances BHA tenants have reported.
 All Brookline residents deserve a healthy and safe living space.